WordPress/wordcamp.org/.docker/readme.md

 ## Working with the database provision file

 The **.docker/bin** directory gets mounted as a volume within the PHP container, and it contains a script, **database.sh**, with several useful commands.
-To run these commands, first open a shell inside the docker container:
+To run these commands, first open a shell inside the Docker container:

 ```bash
 docker-compose exec wordcamp.test bash